 Look before you lock: Six tips to prevent child and pet heatstroke

-In 2017, more than 40 children across the United States died from heatstroke in unattended cars.
-In the past two decades, that tally has exceeded more than 700.
+In 2022, 33 children across the United States died from heatstroke in unattended cars.

 You pull up to the Post Office.
 Your little one is strapped in the backseat, soundly asleep, and you just need to hop in and out for a book of stamps.
 “It will only take a minute,” you think.
 You make sure the doors are locked and quickly head for the door.
 What is the worst that could happen?